JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 **Example 4:**

-A rogue with a dagger is trying to close the distance on an knight who is 5 feet away standing in some slipery mud.
+A rogue with a dagger is trying to close the distance on an knight who is 5 feet away standing in some slippery mud.
 The knight is right on the edge of the mud pool, and the rogue realizes if he can attack the knight while he's standing in the mud, he has a better chance of defeating him.

 Their respective RFX levels are 1 for the rogue and 0 for the knight.